 Adjusts yes or no?

-The first thing we should consider when giving assists is to be aware of our intentions and be aware of the potential vulnerability of the student regarding touch or words.
+The first thing we should consider when giving assists is to be aware of our intentions and be aware of the student's potential vulnerability regarding touch or words.

-Consent in yoga as in every other activity is very important and goes beyond the simple question “Is it ok to be adjusted or assisted”.
-There is a relationship between the teacher and student and this relationship can only exist through trust and respect.
-We also have to appreciate that some people may have had traumatic experiences and we need to consider this when giving or not giving adjustments.
+Consent in yoga as in every other activity is essential and goes beyond the simple question “Is it ok to be adjusted or assisted”.
+There is a relationship between the teacher and student, and this relationship can only exist through trust and respect.
+We also appreciate that some people may have had traumatic experiences, and we need to consider this when giving or not giving adjustments.
 Other reasons not to touch could include cultural differences.
-For example, it is for example not appropriate to touch the head or hair of a Thai person, etc.
+For example, it is not appropriate to touch the head, hair of a Thai person, etc.

-Verbal and physical assists can help the student to go deeper, but they have to be safe for the mental as well as the physical development of the student and teacher.
-We offer energetic alignment-based assists for students to encourage a deeper embodiment of twists, forward bends and backbends, but subtle inner shifts in consciousness can also take place and their impact should not be underestimated.
+Verbal and physical assists can help the student go deeper, but they have to be safe for the student and teacher's mental and physical development.
+We offer energetic alignment-based assists students to encourage a deeper embodiment of twists, forward bends and backbends, but subtle inner shifts in consciousness can also occur, and their impact should not be underestimated.

-It is natural for some people to crave the affection of the person in charge, so we have to be aware that our touch is a guiding touch rather than affecting an unhealthy shift into dependency by the student to the teacher.
+It is natural for some people to crave the person's affection, so we have to be aware that our touch is a guiding touch rather than affecting an unhealthy shift into dependency by the student to the teacher.
 Never push or force people and allow for space and boundaries.

-If a student’s safety is compromised in a pose and the student does not understand the verbal adjustment, offer help, but otherwise, I would recommend stay away from the student and let the student feel and determine what feels safe.
+If a student’s safety is compromised in a pose, and the student does not understand the verbal adjustment, offer help.
+Still, otherwise, I would recommend stay away from the student and let the student feel and determine what feels safe.